 Some researchers believe it may reduce fat storage while increasing fat breakdown.
 They also believe it’s plausible that it may affect calorie intake by affecting hormones related to appetite (4).

 While we may not know exactly how it helps, many studies have been done on it.
-A lot of these studies show significant differences in those who take a CLA supplement vs those who take placebos too.
+A lot of these studies show significant differences in those who take a CLA supplement vs those who take placebos, too.

 So, there can definitely be benefits to using a CLA supplement.
-You can even get those benefits from CLA in food too.
+You can even get those benefits from CLA in food.
+Let's take a look at some of the foods that naturally contain CLA.

 What Foods Contain CLA?